scdekov/markdown-cv/index.md

 my way to the interesting and challenging tasks:

 Integrating a new payment provider
-Developing a transaction table within the most dynamic part of the
+Developing a complex React component within the most dynamic part of the Frontend application.

 <!-- ### Footer